June 17, 2025, 4:11 am | Read time: 3 minutes

 Withered flower buds and bent stems often cause concern in strawberry beds.
 What many initially assume to be weather damage is often the work of an inconspicuous beetle: the strawberry blossom weevil.
-This small snout beetle appears in the spring and can lead to yield losses, especially in young plantations.
+This small snout beetle appears in the spring and can cause yield losses, especially in young plantations.

 Follow myHOMEBOOK on WhatsApp now